Change Log

 This log will detail notable changes to MyBatis Dynamic SQL.
 Full details are available on the GitHub milestone pages.

-This is a minor release with a few small enhancements.
+This is a minor release with several enhancements.

 Parameter Values in Joins